State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Additional boundary-inward extensions

+This explains the qualitative behavior observed in the numerical scans.
+For example, when $\mu=-1/16$, the sufficient condition becomes

+Thus, $(\max\{\eta,1\},2)$ provides a natural nonterminal state space for the state-dependent Lyapunov framework.
+By contrast, when $\mu=-1/4$, the condition requires $\delta>2$, which is impossible within the nonterminal scalar state space.
+Thus, the effective-step calculation predicts why the scalar certificate remains useful for moderate negative quartic augmentations but fails for the stronger negative augmentation $\mu=-1/4$.

-\paragraph{LLM usage disclosure.} We used a large language model as an auxiliary tool for writing, editing, and technical discussion.
-In particular, it was used to help improve exposition, check parts of the theoretical analysis for rigor, discuss the dynamics on the terminal manifold, and search for suitable affine factorizations.
+\textbf{LLM usage disclosure.} We used a large language model as an auxiliary tool for writing, editing, and technical discussion.
+In particular, it was used to help improve exposition, check parts of the theoretical analysis for rigor, discuss the dynamics on the terminal manifold, and search for suitable quotient-remainder decompositions and useful factorized algebraic representations.
 The LLM was not part of the research methodology or experiments.
 All final theorem statements, proofs, experiments, and claims were independently verified by the authors.